pbierkortte/AI-Prompt-Toolkit/tools/job_cover_letter_coach.md

 ```
 Write a cover letter for a [specific job title] position at [company name] that includes the following elements:

-1. Professional header with the following contact information (if provided, each of a separate line)
+1. Professional header with the following contact information (if provided, each on a separate line)
    a.
 Job Seeker's Name: Your full name should be prominently displayed
    b.
 Address: Include your city and state (full address is optional)
    c.
 Email: Use a professional email address